-With ArcGIS Pro, you can author and share vector tile layers that are stored as items in your active portal.
+With ArcGIS Pro, you can author and share vector tile layers to your active portal.
 Similar to tile layers, these web layers are useful when you need to expose a relatively static map.
 Unlike tile layers, they can adapt to the resolution of their display device and be restyled for multiple uses.
 Raster datasets cannot be included in vector tile layers.
 The privilege to publish hosted tile layers is required to share a vector tile layer.

 For guidelines on creating a map for vector tile layers, see Author a map for vector tile creation.

 When sharing a vector tile layer to ArcGIS Enterprise, the data option Copy all data must first be selected to be able to select Vector Tile as the Layer Type.